McKesson Corporation

-McKesson Corporation is an American company distributing pharmaceuticals and providing health information technology, medical supplies, and care management tools.
-The company delivers a third of all pharmaceuticals used in North America and employs over 78,000 employees.
-McKesson had revenues of $238.2 billion in its fiscal year ending March 31, 2021.
+McKesson Corporation is an American publicly traded company that distributes pharmaceuticals and provides health information technology, medical supplies, and health management tools.
+The company delivers a third of all pharmaceutical products used or consumed in North America and employs over 80,000 employees.
+With $308.9 billion in 2024 revenue, it is the ninth-largest company by revenue in the United States and the nation's largest health care company.
+The company is headquartered in Irving, Texas.
+It is a component of the S&P 500 and is listed on the New York Stock Exchange, where it is traded under the ticker symbol "MCK".

-McKesson is based in Irving, Texas, and distributes health care systems, medical supplies and pharmaceutical products.
-Additionally, McKesson provides extensive network infrastructure for the health care industry; also, it was an early adopter of technologies like bar-code scanning for distribution, pharmacy robotics, and RFID tags.
-The company has been named in a federal lawsuit of profiting from the opioid epidemic in the United States.
+McKesson provides extensive network of infrastructure for the healthcare industry and was an early adopter of technologies, including barcode scanning for distribution, pharmacy robotics, and RFID tags.
+The company has been named in a federal lawsuit for profiting from the opioid epidemic in the United States.

-Throughout the COVID-19 pandemic, McKesson has expanded on its well-established credentials as key vaccine distributor, serving as the U.S. government's centralized distributor for hundreds of millions of COVID-19 vaccine doses and ancillary supply kits for over 1 billion doses across the United States.
+Throughout the COVID-19 pandemic, McKesson was a key vaccine distributor, serving as the United States of America Government's centralized distributor for hundreds of millions of COVID-19 vaccine doses and ancillary supply kits for over a billion doses across the United States.